VikasMishraManit/HotelService/tutorial.md

-## Check whether sequelize is able to connect to db
+## ⬢ New Section : Check whether sequelize is able to connect to db

 We will try to write a migration.